 - Next add coriander powder, cumin powder, red chili powder, turmeric powder, ginger-green chili paste and ¾ teaspoon salt or as required.

-- Mix the spices very well.
+- Mix the spices very well with a spoon.

-- Mix well with your finger tips.
+- Mix well with your fingertips.

 - Add 1 to 2 tablespoon yogurt (curd or dahi) and 1 tablespoon oil.